prathikkantarajgowda/state/README.md

 # state
 This project gathers US state-level population data by race, sex, slave-status, and age from years 1790 to the present.
-The data source is the decennial US census.
+The data is from the decennial census through NHGIS or ICPSR.

-Unfortunately, the earlier census data does not contain all of the pertinent data, but by year 1830 we start to see race x sex x age data.
+There is a source file for each decade in the code/ folder.
+At the top of each file is documentation regarding the source of the data (NHGIS vs ICPSR) and any missing data points (e.g., we might be missing sex data for slaves or granular age ranges).

-Here are the years for which we have collected all relevant data:
+Progress:
 - [x] 1790
 - [x] 1800
 - [x] 1810